Recovery from Drug Addiction with a Limited Budget

 State-funded treatment for addiction is limited.
 However, there are increasing numbers of people that need this treatment.
 As such, people are always waiting to be accepted in state-funded rehabs.
 Therefore, these facilities give priority to certain groups of addicts.
 Some of the groups prioritized by state-funded rehab programs include pregnant women, mothers with less than a year after giving birth, and people that abuse IV drugs.

 If the above facilities don’t suit your addiction treatment needs or you don’t qualify for any of them, there are other options to consider.
+These include:

 - Professional rehabilitation centers- Residential addiction treatment facilities are very expensive for people without insurance.
 But, some of them provide alternative payment methods, sliding-scale fees, and payment assistance.
 Some facilities can even divide the total sum into manageable payments that are spread over several years.